Juicy and tender steamed pork spare ribs in black beans sauce. A classic dim sum dish delicious on its own or with rice. A must try!

 Fermented Black Beans

-The key ingredient here (fermented black beans), is the oldest-known food made from soybeans.
+The key ingredient in this steamed pork spare ribs dish is the fermented black beans (also known as salted black beans).
+It is the oldest-known food made from soybeans.
 A precious commodity in ancient China, they were recorded to be buried together with high ranking officials.
 These beans provide an earthy, salty flavor to any dish you add them to.
 Usually, I will mash them slightly with the back of a spoon before using but today, I left most of them whole for presentation purposes.

 Here’s how to cook it